ShernanJ/daytrace/README.md

 # daytrace 💭

-tracing *why* days feel productive or unproductive using passive signals and ontology-based reasoning.
+tracing *why* days feel productive or unproductive by reasoning over passive signals using an explicit behavioral ontology.

-this is an **exploration project**, not a polished consumer app (yet , maybe later).

-it’s an attempt to understand how raw personal data turns into actual insight.
+focusing on abstracting raw personal data into higher-level explanations rather than just tracking it.

 ---

 ## why this exists

-i kept asking the same questions about my days and none of the apps helped.
+i kept asking the same questions about my days, and existing tools didn’t help.

-not "how many hours did i work?" but:
+not “how many hours did i work?”, but:

-* why did today feel heavy?
+- why did today feel heavy?
-* why do some busy days still feel empty?
+- why do some busy days still feel empty?
-* why do my days usually fall apart after a certain point?
+- why do my days tend to fall apart after a certain point?

-most tools stop at tracking.
+most productivity tools stop at tracking.

-daytrace exists to push one layer deeper , from *events* to *explanations*.
+daytrace exists to push one layer deeper — from *events* to *explanations*.

 ---

 ## the problem

-most productivity apps feel fake.

-* they rely on self-reported input
-* they ask you how you feel every day
-* they show charts that don’t explain anything
+many productivity apps rely on self-reporting, scores, or charts that don’t explain much.

-meanwhile, your phone already captures a ton of signal , location, time, routines , but none of it gets translated into meaning.
+meanwhile, phones already emit a large amount of passive signal — time, location, routines, movement — but that data is rarely translated into meaning.

-> what if you installed an app once… and it explained your day back to you?
+> what if you installed something once, and it explained your day back to you?

 ---

 ## the idea

-daytrace does three things:
+daytrace is built around three layers:

-1. collects **passive signals** from the phone
+1. collect **passive signals**
-2. converts those signals into **structured facts** using an ontology
+2. abstract those signals into **structured facts** using an ontology
-3. lets you **talk to those facts** through natural language
+3. reason over those facts to produce **explanations**

-there’s no self-reporting and no explicit productivity scoring.
+there is no self-reporting and no explicit productivity scoring.

-the goal isn’t to optimize your day , it’s to *understand it*.
+the goal isn’t optimization — it’s understanding.

-no streaks. no guilt. no optimization porn.

-just reflection and clarity.

 ![system flow](docs/images/diagram-system-flow.png)

 ---

-## what it tracks
+## what it observes

 > strictly passive. zero user effort.
+- passive signal collection
+- basic inference engine
+- ontology mapping layer

 ### raw signals

-* **time** (durations, routines, gaps)
+- **time** (durations, routines, gaps)
-* **geolocation** (place changes, stays, transitions)
+- **geolocation** (stays, transitions, environment changes)
-* **health data** (movement, activity context , when available)
+- **health context** (movement and activity signals, when available)
-* **gyro / motion** (to infer phone pickups vs ambient movement)
+- **motion / gyro** (to infer phone interaction vs ambient movement)

-> note: screen time apis are intentionally not used. they require special entitlements and app store deployment. since this is an exploration project, the goal is to see what can be inferred *without* that access.
+screen time apis are intentionally not used. they require special entitlements and app store deployment. this project explores what can be inferred *without* privileged access.

+---

 ### inferred events

-from raw signals, the system infers higher-level events such as:
+raw signals are converted into higher-level events such as:

-* home / work / cafe sessions
+- home / work / cafe sessions
-* transitions between environments
+- transitions between environments
-* long idle or low-movement blocks
+- extended idle or low-movement blocks
-* probable phone pickup windows
+- probable phone interaction windows

-these events are intentionally fuzzy. they’re inputs to reasoning, not ground truth.
+these events are intentionally fuzzy. they are inputs to reasoning, not ground truth.

+---

 ### semantic facts (ontology layer)

-instead of raw logs, the system stores facts like:
+instead of storing raw logs, the system stores semantic facts like:

-* `late_start`
+- `late_start`
-* `long_midday_break`
+- `long_midday_break`
-* `worked_from_home(morning)`
+- `worked_from_home(morning)`
-* `no_environment_change`
+- `no_environment_change`

-these are what the system reasons over.
+these facts form the basis for reasoning and explanation.

 <p align="center">
   <img src="docs/images/diagram-abstraction-ladder.png"